wghile/PM-Tool-React/README.md

 ## Challenges

-- Connecting front end to back end was a struggle 😓
+- Connecting front end to back end
 - Difficulty finding free API to display property information.. would've loved to consume an API to get image of property, size, property value, etc to display on the dashboard.
-For now just have property address and stock photo of house ☹️
+For now just have property address and stock photo of house.
 - Unable to add documents for a property unless I restart node.js.
 Not sure why this is and need to troubleshoot

 ## Resources